 9. Who is organising the programme?

-The Jamlab Accelerator Programme sub-Saharan Africa is run by Wits Journalism, supported by the “Consortium for Human Rights and Media in Africa (Charm)”, funded through the Swedish International Development Cooperation Agency (Sida).
+The Jamlab Accelerator Programme sub-Saharan Africa is run by the Wits Centre for Journalism, supported by the “Consortium for Human Rights and Media in Africa (Charm)”, funded through the Swedish International Development Cooperation Agency (Sida).

 WHAT OUR ALUMNI ARE SAYING